digitalbiblesociety/lamedh/README.md

   <h3>Lamedh</h3>

   <p align="center">
-  A set of css stylesheets for Bible HTML converted from usx or usfm.
+  A set of css and xslt stylesheets for Bible Formats converted from usx or usfm.
     <br />
     <br />
     <a href="https://github.com/digitalbiblesociety/lamedh/issues">Report Bug</a>